-CCS offers Bachelor of Fine Arts degrees in 13 majors and Master of Fine Arts degrees in four areas.
-In addition, the College offers precollege and continuing studies courses for youth, adults, and high school students.
+CCS offers Bachelor of Fine Arts degrees in 12 majors and Master of Fine Arts degrees in four areas.
+In addition, the College offers certification in Art Education as well as precollege and continuing studies courses for youth, adults, and high school students.